lbhaskar4/test/.gitlab/issue_templates/Exception-request.md

 ## Potential negative impact of picking

-(Explain what could be go wrong with the release if this MR is picked)
+(Explain what could be go wrong with the release if the MR is picked)

 ## Sign-off